 800 and 740 Zones

-The 800 and 740 Zones are outcropping, coherent bodies of gold mineralisation characterised by intense silica-sericite-pyrite alteration.
-These zones are elongate along a north-northeast strike with a low dip to the south-southwest and are stacked against the steep, northeast trending Prelude Fault.
+The 800 and 740 zones are outcropping, coherent bodies of gold mineralisation characterised by intense silica-sericite-pyrite alteration.
+These zones have a north-northeast strike with a low dip to the south-southwest and are stacked against the steep, northeast trending Prelude Fault.
 The low-angle southwest dipping NSX Fault separates the two zones.
-Preliminary interpretation suggests there has been preferential mineralisation of the more permeable volcaniclastic units in zones 800 and 740, which are interlayered with less-permeable andesitic lavas, resulting in the mineralisation geometries observed.
+Preliminary interpretation suggests that these zones may have formed from the preferential replacement of more permeable, volcaniclastic and brecciated layers of the host andesite sequence, resulting in the observed mineralised geometries.

 Approximate dimensions of the 800 Zone from drilling to date are 240m long x 80m wide x 50m high, with mineralisation closed by drilling and outcrop.
 Approximate dimensions of the 740 Zone are 270m long x 75m wide x 50m high, with mineralisation remaining open along strike to the northeast.

-Further repetitions of the 800 and 740 Zones are possible, either as stacked lenses or as faulted offsets by additional structures similar to the NSX Fault, stepping downwards to the north.
-Future drilling will target these while also exploring the open extents of the mineralised zones identified to date.
+Further repetitions of the 800 and 740 zones are now likely, either as stacked lenses or as faulted offsets by additional structures stepping downwards to the north.
+An example of this is the newly discovered 650 Zone, as described below.

-The Footwall Stringer Zone sits below and to the west of the 800 and 740 Zones, on the opposite side of the Prelude Fault to the 740 and 800 Zones.
-This zone is characterised by gold and copper mineralisation hosted by a network of centimetre-scale pyrite and chalcopyrite “stringer” veins within chlorite-altered, brecciated andesite and basalt lavas.
-Overall the zone strikes north to northeast, with a moderate dip to the east into the Prelude Fault.
-Coarse gold is observed within quartz-chlorite-chalcopyrite-pyrite veins and stringers and within the selvedges to these veins.
-This zone is defined to date by three drill holes, having been intersected over about 150m along strike, about 80m down dip, with a true width of about 25m.
-It remains open in all directions with potential for significant strike and depth extensions and these will be targeted in the next phase of drilling.
+The Stringer Zone sits below and to the west of the 800 and 740 Zones, and to the east of the 650 Zone, sub-parallel with the Prelude Fault.
+This zone is characterised by gold and copper mineralisation hosted by a network of high-grade centimetre-scale pyrite and chalcopyrite “stringer” veins within altered andesite lava and brecciated lava.
+The zone strikes north to northeast, with a steep dip to the west, sub-parallel with the Prelude Fault.
+Coarse free gold is observed within quartz-chlorite-chalcopyrite-pyrite veins and stringers and within the selvedges to these veins.

-The VHMS target at Rhyolite Creek is a zinc-gold-silver horizon at the contact of felsic (above) and intermediate volcanics (below), intersected in diamond hole RCD001 drilled by previous explorers in 2008.
-RCD001 targeted a linear magnetic anomaly in an area of gold-silver-base metal anomalism in surface geochemical samples, intersecting variably altered volcaniclastic sediment, rhyolite and andesite, including a zone of strong alteration and massive sulphide mineralisation which returned an interval of:
+Rhyolite Creek is located 5km to the south of Hill 800, discovered by previous explorers after targeting a linear magnetic anomaly in an area of surface gold-silver-base metal anomalism in surface geochemical samples.
+The discovery diamond core hole RCD001 intersected a zone of strong albite-chlorite-silica alteration and sulphide mineralisation, returning an interval of: